zdocs/org_chart/README.md

 Sample script to create a test Org hierarchy.

-1. Create test domain zmail.lab.
-2. Create the galsync@domain account.
-3. run the script - z_ca.pl
+1. run the script - z_ca.pl
-4. Follow instructions.
+2. Follow instructions.

+Test domain zmail.lab will be used to showcase the hierarchy.